By James Henry

 Only when they fully open their eyes and minds will they begin to unpick a web of rural rituals, dodgy dealings and fragmented families - and uncover not just one murder, but two.

 James Henry is the pen name for James Gurbutt, who has written four prequels to R D Wingfield's popular Frost series.
-He works in publishing, and enjoys windsurfing and long lunches.
+He works in publishing, and lives in Essex.

 - Other details